Position Title: Accelerated Rehabilitative Disposition Program Supervisor (ARD)

-- Attends trainings, meetings and seminars as required or requested.
+- Attends trainings, meetings and seminars as requested.

 - Performs other job-related duties as required.

-The House Arrest Officer receives instruction and supervision from the IPP Director in regard to daily work duties.
+The ARD Supervisor receives occasional instruction and supervision from the IPP Director in regard to daily work duties.

 - Ability to learn and understand practices and procedures for the operation of the program.